Smor-1/Health_Insurance_Cost_Prediction/README.md

 ![mean age plot](Resources/mean_age_plot.png)

-lastly let's take a look at the effect of being smoker.
+Finally, let's take a look at the effect of being a smoker.
 The differnece is huge.
 It seems that being an smoker is bad for both your health and finances!

 ![mean smoker](Resources/mean_smoker.png)

-Lets go deeper and seprate the charges for smoker and non smokers.
+Lets go deeper and separate the charges for smokers and non smokers.

 ![charges smoker vs non-smoker](Resources/charges_smoker_non_smoker.png)